-Digital Peripheries features writings about digital cultures and theories by Iskandar “Izul” Zulkarnain.
+Digital Peripheries features writings and musings about global digital media cultures, particularly in Indonesian contexts by Iskandar “Izul” Zulkarnain.

 email: iskandar dot zulkarnain dot 78 at gmail dot com